-Before the Lyme symptoms took over her life, Tasha was an ICU nurse, avid hiker, traveler and new mom.
-In February 2019, her symptoms started and her health decreased rapidly.
+Before the Lyme symptoms took over her life, Tasha was an ICU nurse, avid hiker, traveler, and new mom.
+In February 2019, her symptoms of what she would later found out were Lyme Disease had started and her health decreased rapidly.
 Brain fog, joint pain, severe fatigue, headaches, hair loss, anxiety, depression suicidal thoughts and more ravaged her body.
 She feels that she is 60% better after starting treatment here in August.

 Her story for The DH is below:

 Tasha Rayburn gave birth nearly a year ago and was embracing life as a new mother when her health started to deteriorate fast – and to make matters worse, no one knew why.

 About three weeks after having her first child, Ashaya, the then-25-year-old from Durango started having chest pains and palpitations.
 She went to the emergency room, thinking it was a heart attack, but MRI and CAT scans came back negative.

 “They sent me home with more medicine thinking it was postpartum depression,” she said.

 Before she got sick, Rayburn was an active member of the Durango community.
 She worked as an intensive-care unit nurse at Mercy Regional Medical Center and San Juan Regional Medical Center in Farmington, and also served as a sexual assault nurse examiner.

 Like many in Durango, she took to the mountains and deserts whenever she could.
 And, more than anything, she looked forward to being a new mom.
 Over the ensuing weeks, however, her symptoms ravaged her body and mind.

 Previously healthy and active, she now suffered from bouts of anxiety and couldn’t sleep.
 She said she was in a “brain fog” and was unable to form thoughts or complete sentences.
 Eventually, she became bedridden and partially paralyzed, and she went to live with her mother in Pagosa Springs.